bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 The FPy number library consists of four major components:
-- the `Number` module defining a floating-point type;
+- the `Number` module defines FPy's number representation;
-- the `Rounding` module implementing the core rounding logic;
+- the `Rounding` module implements the core rounding logic;
-- the `Arithmetic` module implementing round-to-odd arithmetic using MPFR;
+- the `Arithmetic` module implements round-to-odd arithmetic using MPFR;
-- the `Contexts` module implementing various rounding contexts.
+- the `Contexts` module implements various rounding contexts.

-The total code size is approximately 8,000 lines of code (LOC), which is significantly smaller than monolithic number libraries that implement each operation for each number format separately.
+The total code size is approximately 8,000 lines of code (LOC) with 4750 lines dedicated to rounding alone.
+Since FPy's arithmetic engine uses MPFR, the arithmetic engine is relatively small at 1500 LOC.
 Rounding contexts in FPy implement more than the essential `round` method;
   the largest rounding context is almost 850 lines of code,